-GRK 9600 Seminar in New Testament Greek Linguistics

-A study of New Testament Greek linguistics and its contribution to a phonology, morphology, syntax, semantics, Bible translation philosophy and interpretation.
-3 semester hours
+GRK 9600 Seminar in New Testament Greek Linguistics A study of New Testament Greek linguistics and its contribution to a phonology, morphology, syntax, semantics, Bible translation philosophy and interpretation.
+3 semester hrs.

-GRK 9730 Seminar in Selected Greek Texts from the General Epistles

-An in-depth study of selected passages from the general epistles dealing with translation, exegesis, interpretation and application in the modern context.
-3 semester hours
+GRK 9730 Seminar in Selected Greek Texts from the General Epistles An in-depth study of selected passages from the General Epistles dealing with translation, exegesis, interpretation, and application in the modern context.
+3 semester hrs.